Agentic-Insights/codebase-context-spec/CODEBASE-CONTEXT.md

 - For local files, the content should be read from the specified path.
 - For URLs, the content should be fetched from the provided URL.
 - For packages, the documentation should be fetched from the package's repository or documentation site, based on the package name and version.

+**Warning:** Tooling may be required for proper implementation of `.contextdocs`.
+AI agents may not consistently or easily use `.contextdocs` as strictly as dedicated tooling can.
+Your mileage may vary (YMMV) depending on the AI model used.

 ### 8.5 Use Cases